SLx64/TIGER2hs/tutorial/tutorial.md

 ### Setting up a TIGER2hsPE simulation

 First of all, the molecular system with full solvation is built.
-For folding simulations of the entire phase space, the periodic box should be large enough to prevent significant periodic interaction self-interaction.
+For folding simulations of the entire phase space, the periodic box should be large enough to prevent significant periodic self-interaction.
 The maximum possible sequence overlap should be less than 50%, so periodically interacting states do not dominate the conformational space.
 A rule of thumb assumes an extended length of 3.5 Å for each amino acid, so the cubic box side length can be approximated as:

 ![equation](https://latex.codecogs.com/svg.image?\mathrm{PBC}_\mathrm{XYZ}&space;=&space;\mathrm{len}\left(\mathrm{seq}\right)&space;\cdot&space;3.5\,\AA&space;\cdot&space;\frac{2}{3})